dortania/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 ## Infinite Recovery OS Booting

 With OpenCore Legacy Patcher, we rely on Apple Secure Boot to ensure OS updates work correctly and reliably with Big Sur.
-However this installs NVRAM variables that will confuse your Mac if not running with openCore.
+However this installs NVRAM variables that will confuse your Mac if not running with OpenCore.
 To resolve, simply uninstall OpenCore and [reset NVRAM](https://support.apple.com/en-mide/HT201255).